 - 1 tablespoon cilantro

 I truly hope you enjoy these salads as much as we do!
-Make sure to follow and tag me on Instagram if and when you make these!
+Make sure to follow me on Instagram.
+If and when you make these be sure to tag #tuttlepartyof5!
 One of my favorite parts about blogging is getting to know my followers!
 Enjoy!